Justin Turner Player Props: Red Sox vs. Rangers

 Justin Turner At The Plate

-- Among the qualified hitters in MLB play, he ranks 35th in batting average, 36th in on-base percentage, and 50th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 29th, his on-base percentage ranks 34th, and he is 51st in the league in slugging.

-- Turner enters this game on a four-game hitting streak.
-During his last outings, he's hitting .350 with two homers.
+- Turner enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .450 with two homers.

-- Turner has driven in a run in 32 games this season (39.0%), including 10 games with more than one RBI (12.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Turner has had at least one RBI in 39.8% of his games this season (33 of 83), with two or more RBI 11 times (13.3%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.